gsa-oes/office-of-evaluation-sciences/pages/Connect/opportunities.md

 ---

 ## OES Annual Fellowship Overview
 The Office of Evaluation Sciences (OES) is currently accepting applications for fellowships beginning in Fall 2021.
-These positions will be based in Washington DC, with some flexibility based on the COVID-19 pandemic. <a href="{{ '/assets/files/GSA_OES_SolicitationFY21.pdf' | prepend: site.baseurl }}">Learn more about the fellowship here.</a>
+These positions will be based in Washington DC, with some flexibility based on the COVID-19 pandemic. <a href="https://oes.gsa.gov/assets/files/GSA_OES_SolicitationFY21.pdf">Learn more about the fellowship here.</a>

 ### Application Details
 <a href="https://docs.google.com/forms/d/1jQYihtWnsD9ZK-xQws4sZDheQryxHDT3Yn3HieXQf2s/prefill">Applicants may apply online here.</a> The deadline to submit is **11:59 p.m.
 EST Sunday, December 13, 2020.**